School of Sport and Health Sciences

 Subject Areas: Health Informatics

-Beverley is currently working as Principal Lecturer in Health Informatics, School of Health, UCLan, overseeing a portfolio of academic, professional, commercial projects and events.
+Beverley is currently working as Principal Lecturer in Health Informatics, School of Sport and Health Sciences, UCLan, overseeing a portfolio of academic, professional, commercial projects and events.
 The National Audit Office’s report on “Delivering successful IT-enabled business change” highlights the challenges of implementing technology based projects on time and within budget.

 Beverley is a member of the Health Research Methodology and Implementation (HeRMI) group.